harry-honours-2025/linerlib-data/README.md

 # LINERLIB

-A benchmark suite for liner shipping network design problems.

----

 This is the benchmark suite for liner shipping network design described in:

 - Berit D. Brouer, J. Fernando Alvarez, Christian E. M. Plum, David Pisinger, Mikkel Sigurd: A Base Integer Programming Model and Benchmark Suite for Liner-Shipping Network Design. _Transportation Science_ 48(2): 281-312 (2014)